bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- Partly Cloudy
+- Cloudy
-- 77% humidity
+- 78% humidity
-- 10 mph wind
+- 7 mph wind
-- 50% cloud cover
+- 83% cloud cover
 - 61 AQI 🟨
 - 0.13 inches of rain in the past 24 hours